silviapfeiffer/external-videos/readme.md

 # Changelog

 ### 1.0
+* Major refactor - all video sites work again
+* YouTube API v3
-* updated to Vimeo API 3.0
+* Vimeo API 3.0
-* updated Dotsub API
+* Dotsub API
-* updated YouTube API v3 (php API library 2.0.3)
-* updated Wistia API
+* Wistia API
+* AJAX admin forms for live updates of plugin settings and external video posts; no page-reloading.
 * new settings option: automatically (or not) append categories, author and hosting site to external-video post_content
-* new admin column for external-videos: categories
+* new admin column to sort by external-videos: categories
-* fixed some php errors
+* fixed many php errors
-* plugin refactored using class objects

 ### 0.27
 * fixed use of set_include_path to be non-destructive